danielravina/mixtape/README.md

 ```
 --tracks, -T file   A text file containing a list of youtube video urls.
 --out, -O string    Output directory. default is current directory
---name, -N string   The name of your mixtape (default is `Mixtape`)
 --help, -H          Print help.
 --version, -V       Print the current version
 ```

 ## How to use mixtape?
 1. Browse youtube and pick the videos/songs you want to save.
-2. Copy/Pase the url into a plain text file and call it `oldies.txt` (for exmaple).
-The file should look like that:
+2. Copy/Paste the url into a plain text file and call it `Oldies.txt`.
+(The album name will be the filename) The file should look like that:

   ```